ken1009us/draw-something/README.md

 Now we are ready to go!

-After logging in, the interface will be redirected to the main page, then Users can press their cursor to start drawing or writing.
+The interface will switch to the home page after users log in, where they may then press the cursor to begin writing or drawing.

-As for the buttons in the upper right corner, they provide the functions of changing users' passwords and logging out.
+In terms of the buttons in the upper right corner, they allow users to log out and change their passwords.

-After changing the password, make sure to re-login to check your password.
+Re-logging in after changing the password will allow you to verify it.

 ## Possible improvements